-Performance Test: Principals are required to ensure that the school returns Performance Test materials to the Department as indicated in the chart on the following page.
+Performance Test: Principals are required to ensure that the school returns Performance Test materials to the Department as indicated in the chart below.

-ment's Retain in the School Unit Do NOT return to the Department
+Return to the Department's Retain in the School Do NOT return to the Department

+Test Distribution Unit

 Performance Test booklets used by students

-Test Administrator's Record Sheet
+All unused Performance Test booklets, including regular, large-type, braille, and alternative language editions All used and unused Performance Test Rating Guides Test Administrator's Record Sheet

 Copies of this test administration manual

 Completed Test Storage Certificate

 Completed Deputy and Proctor Certificate

 Completed Test Scoring Certificate

-The Performance Test materials must be returned at your school's expense after scoring has concluded but no later than June 15, 2017.
+The Performance Test materials must be returned at your school's expense after scoring has concluded but no later than June 14, 2018.
 For your convenience, a pre-addressed return label was enclosed with the shipment of test materials to return the Performance Test materials to: